hubutler/sql-docs/docs/database-engine/availability-groups/windows/distributed-availability-groups.md

 3. As with a standard availability group, fail over the primary availability group to one of its own replicas (not to the primary of the second availability group) and patch it.
 If there is no replica other than the primary, a manual failover to the second availability group will be necessary.

 ### Cautions when using Distributed Availability Groups to migrate to higher SQL Server versions
-1. Distributed Availability Group Setup:  When setting up a new AG (AG2) at a higher version, you will not be able to use Autoseeding to create repicas on the new database.
+1. Distributed Availability Group Setup:  When setting up a new AG (AG2) at a higher version, you will not be able to use Autoseeding to create replicas on the new database.
 Instead, you must use backup/restore to create the databases in the new higher-verson AG.
 2. You will not have read access to any of the replica databases on the secondary AG as long as the primary AG is at a lower version.
 3. During this time, updates will continue to flow from the Primary AG (AG1) to the Secondary AG (AG2), but the status of the secondary AG will show as Partially Healthy, and databases on secondary replicas of the Secondary AG (AG2) will show as Synchronizing/In Recovery  (even if the AG is in sync Commit).
 4. Once the Distributed AG is failed over to the higher version (AG2), AG2 should become Healthy.